• Achilles Tendinopathy (AT) is an overuse injury characterized by pain, focal tenderness, and intratendinous imaging changes.

 • Tendons have demonstrated plasticity in their ability to adapt to heavy resistance training.
 Combined with knowledge that heavy loading leads to muscle hypertrophy, we aimed to determine if heavy load eccentric heel lowering would lead to hypertrophy of the Achilles tendon, and therefore increase tendon thickness.

 Howe, W.; Telfer, B.; Leung, J.; Suzuki, M.; Young, C.; and Cuddeford, Tyler, "Morphological Changes in Achilles Tendon Thickness Following an 8-week Heavy Load Eccentric Exercise Program" (2017).
-Student-Faculty Research - School of Physical Therapy.
+Student-Faculty Research - College of Physical Therapy.
 39.